AxonIQ/reference-guide/axon-framework/axon-framework-commands/infrastructure.md

 ## The Command Bus - Distributed

-Often time you would want multiple instances of command buses in different JVMs to act as one.
+Oftentimes you would want multiple instances of command buses in different JVMs to act as one.
 Commands dispatched on one JVM's command bus should be seamlessly transported to a command handler in another JVM while sending back any results.
 That is where the concept of 'distributing the command bus' comes in.